webpack/webpack/README.md

   //    {test: /\.css$/, loader: "style!css"},
   //    {test: /\.less$/, loader: "style!css!val!less"}]
   // automatically use loaders if filename match RegExp
-  // and no loader is specified
+  // and no loader is specified.
+  // you can pass a RegExp as string, or multiple RegExps/strings in an array

   postprocess: {
    normal: [function(filename, callback) {